jjovelc/CobbJ_SullivanC_scMF/README.md

+# scRNAseq analysis of mouse forlimbs at 10.5 and 11.5 days
 This repository contains the code and documentation for the analysis of single-cell RNA sequencing (scRNA-seq) data from mouse embryonic forelimb samples.
 The analysis compares wild-type (WT) and conditional knockout (cKO) samples at two developmental stages: embryonic day 10.5 (E10.5) and embryonic day 11.5 (E11.5).

 ## Analysis Overview